uarizona-fnsv/templateApp-Workflows-Example/README.md

 ### Potential ideas for improvement

-* Could we potentially find a way to have infrastructure allow a shared login for this and let a given host machine serve as one singular runner point, so we can eliminate self-constructed environment needs here?
+* Could we potentially find a way to have infrastructure?? allow a shared login for this and let a given host machine serve as one singular runner point, so we can eliminate self-constructed environment needs here?